shivamd/allrecipes/README.md

 ## Todo

-1. Filters on search (offset, limit & sort_by)
+1. Ability to search by ingredient.
-2. Ability to search by course.
+2. Ability to search by region.
-3. Ability to search by region
+3. Filters on search (offset, limit & sort_by)
 4. Increase test coverage.